TechplexEngineer/Cordova-Plugin-Bionic-BluetoothSerial/README.md

 # Bluetooth Serial Plugin for PhoneGap

 This plugin enables serial communication over Bluetooth.
 It was written for communicating between Android or iOS and an Arduino.
+This fork enables listening functionality for incoming connections on Android.

 Android and Windows Phone use Classic Bluetooth. iOS uses Bluetooth Low Energy.

 ## Supported Platforms